serverless/guide/source/dev/deployment.md

 ### Deployment

-* How is deploying serverless application different?
-Or what are the challenges?
+* How is deploying serverless services different?
 * How to I continuously deploy?
-* How do I deploy to different stages?
+* How do I manage deployment to different staged environments?
 * Blue/Green Deployments
 * Rollbacks?
 * Versioning support